joel99/16726_p3/README.md

 ![DiffAug](./figures/dcgan_diff.png)

 The samples are quite different; notably the standard deluxe augmentation has heavy colorization artifacts (despite my including color jitter augmentation).
 Also, there may be slightly more diversity in the DiffAug samples.
 Implementation wise this is likely because DiffAug also applies to generator samples, whereas standard augmentation only applies to real samples.
 Standard augmentation cripples the discriminator with respect to the augmented feature, and the generator no longer has incentive to choose the realistic setting of the augmented feature (hence color distortion).
-DiffAug still has this effect on the discriminator, but also allows the generator to learn realistic settings of the augmented feature (since it's differentiable).
+(Though note, not all samples have this distortion; some look reasonable still) DiffAug still has this effect on the discriminator, but also allows the generator to learn realistic settings of the augmented feature (since it's differentiable).

 ### Training Curves
 Plots are taken from wandb.
 Curves are annotated.